 When BBQ Exchange opened in February 2010, not everything on the menu was stellar.
 The cornbread could sometimes be dry.
 The cole slaw was not always quite right.
 And, even the pork was hit-or-miss.
 Hartman admits that he was in over his head, particularly because he initially tried to split his time between BBQ Exchange and Fossett’s.
 But, Hartman left Fossett’s, and the food at BBQ Exchange constantly improved, one menu item at a time.

 “Every day I am going to do better than yesterday,” Hartman says.
 In fact, Hartman says that he has not even hit his stride yet.
 “If you really think you’re good,” Hartman says, “then there has got to be a problem.”
 Hartman may not think he’s good, but we do.
-Four years in, we can’t find a single thing on the menu we don’t like.
+We can’t find a single thing on the menu we don’t like.

 The only complaint we ever hear about BBQ Exchange is the location, particularly for Charlottesville residents.
 Some have told Hartman they wish BBQ Exchange were closer to Charlottesville.
 Hartman responds that, if it were, then we would not get to enjoy the beautiful ride out to Gordonsville.
 We agree.
 Part of the enjoyment of a good barbecue place is the pilgrimage.
 The pork pilgrimage.
 And, the drive from Charlottesville to Gordonsville is a particularly good one, having been cited as one of the most scenic stretches of road in America.
 We like BBQ Exchange just where it is.